RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 Here's the 139 Inch Orca Bullett with it's large diameter stainless steel merge collector exhaust system and large air to air intercooler.
 Pretty much state of the art insofar as pushrod Dinosaurs go.
 Designed for the long course at Bonneville.
 600 HP Turbo.
 500 hp @30 psi on this 139" engine.
 In testing we have run 212 mph @ 4700 rpm with 9 psi of boost.
 Next step 230 mph plus.
 It only runs a couple of minutes at a time...not much time to insure it is safe.
 It has passed all SCTA-BNI and AMA/FIM inspections and Bryan Stock, filling in for Mike Geokan, has got all three licenses 150, 175 and 200 mph and is cleared for long course at Bonneville.

-With Brother Speed's Bryan Stock in the seat it currently holds a 200 mph record at Bonneville in "low boost" testing.
+With Brother Speed's Bryan Stock in the seat it held a 200 mph record at Bonneville for several years in "low boost" testing.
 We held Bryan to 4800 rpm to let him get a 200 mph SCTA-BNI record.
 It has run 214 mph with just 9 psi of boost.
 Next up is more advanced electronics and 230-250 mph.

 Black Strips Lasting Longer Than 6 Miles